supaglue-labs/supaglue/docs/docs/integration-patterns/managed-syncs.md

 You can set up a managed sync in about 5 minutes.

 1. Configure the sync parameters (customers, providers, destination, sync configuration) using the [Management Portal](https://app.supaglue.io) or [Management API](../api/v2/mgmt/supaglue-management-api).
-2. Your customer connects via our [Managed Authentication](../platform/managed-auth) and optionally defines field mappings specific to their third-party Provider.
+2. Your customer connects via our [Managed Authentication](../platform/managed-auth) feature and optionally defines field mappings specific to their third-party Provider.
 3. Supaglue starts fetching data from your customers’ third-party Providers and landing them in your Destination (e.g. Postgres).

 ## Configuration